Optimal-power Configurations for Hover Solutions in Mono-spinners: OPTIMAL HOVER SOLUTIONS

 Variations of the specific power versus angle of attack of the propeller and the fuselage are shown in Fig. \ref{coaxial1}.

-According to Fig. \ref{coaxial1}, in optimal configuration, both fuselage and propeller should have the largest angle of attack (dark blue area).
-According to Fig. \ref{coaxial2}, a set of $\frac{c_B}{c_p}$ and $\frac{R_B}{R_p}$ could be found such that the specific power of the co-axial spinner is minimized during hover (dark blue area).
+As shown in Fig. \ref{coaxial1}, for optimal utilization of the power, both fuselage and propeller should have the largest angle of attack (dark blue area).
+Also, from Fig.~\ref{coaxial2}, a set of $\frac{c_B}{c_p}$ and $\frac{R_B}{R_p}$ could be found such that the specific power of the co-axial spinner is minimized during hover (dark blue area).

-Note that in this co-axial configuration, because roll and pitch rates of the vehicle cannot be controlled, the x and y components of the position of the vehicle cannot be controlled.
-Therefore, this configuration is only capable of maintaining altitude.
+Note that under this co-axial configuration, because roll and pitch rates of the vehicle cannot be controlled, the x and y components of the position of the vehicle cannot be controlled.
+Therefore, this configuration would be capable of maintaining the altitude only.
 However, it can be shown that by tilting the rotor about the y-axis of the body frame, position control can be achieved as well.

-Because the state space in \ref{objective} is small, blind search algorithm can be used to find the minimum specific power hover solution.
+Because of the low dimension of the state space in \ref{objective}, an exhaustive search algorithm was used to find the minimum specific power hover solution.
 The resulting configuration is as follows:

 And the resulting hover solution is found as follows: